 The Balcony is glad to introduce The Promise of Ruin(s).
-The program, set to unfold throughout the coming year tackles the concept of ruin(s)—both as a material relic and as an intangible construction of the mind—giving space to overlapping proposals and temporalities.
+The program, set to unfold throughout the coming year(s), tackles the concept of ruins—both as a material relic and as an intangible construction of the mind—giving space to overlapping proposals and temporalities.

 Ruins surround us, from the frivolous consumption of global tourism, to the remnants of the industrial revolution.
 Remains define growth, our past and a possible future.
 From the debris of history, ruins whisper the future into our ears.
 The overlaps between labor and leisure are topics that run through our upcoming program and this exhibition in particular.

-Minsook Kang is an emerging South Korean artist based in The Hague, NL.
+Minsook Kang is an artist based in South Korea and The Netherlands.
 Her practice looks at how capitalism focuses on producing, selling and efficiently discarding.
 Consumption is all about speed and functionality, whereas Minsook’s practice is all about care, nurturing and slow paced displacement.